What is the Average Settlement for a Drunk Driving Accident in California?

-How A Personal Injury Lawyer Can Help Resolve DUI Accident Settlements
+How A Personal Injury Lawyer Can Help Resolve Drunk Driving Lawsuit Settlements

-Because each drunk driving accident case is unique, it is crucial to have a lawyer on your side.
-Your lawyer will help you collect evidence and determine the extent of damages.
+Because each drunk driving accident case is unique, it is crucial to have a lawyer on your side to help resolve your drunk driving lawsuit settlements.
+Your lawyer will help you collect evidence and determine the extent of the damages.

 If you or a loved one is hit by a drunk driver, we at Starpoint Law are here to help.
 Based in Los Angeles, we focus on helping our clients get the justice they deserve and giving back to our community.